 Beginning with the H, let's start by drawing another sans-serif H. Next, just add those slabs to the tops and bottoms of the vertical strokes.
 Pay attention to the weight—it may just be a hairline, but it makes all the difference!

 Move on to the E whenever you're ready.
 Just as you did before, start with the sans-serif and add some slab-serifs!
 Just notice there is no slab on the middle crossbar of the E. There's no slab because if one did exist, it would consume all the negative space within the letterform and feel way too heavy.

 Alright, you've got this A. No explanation needed really!
 It's nearly identical to the sans-serif A. The only difference?
 That's right, slab-serifs.
-Add 'em on and you're good to go!
+Add 'em on, and you're good to go!

-Now, anything with a curve generally doesn't have a slab attached to it, unless it's a curve such as a P, R, B, etc., that connect to a vertical stroke.
+Now, anything with a curve generally doesn't have a slab attached to it, unless it's a curve such as a P, R, B, etc., which connect to a vertical stroke.
 Anyway, for this O, decide on a good width (obviously try to match our reference sheet—unless you're trying something unique and different!) and begin drawing (almost) a perfect circle.
 Simple as that!